 VBA can save tons of time for us in our workplace.
 Even though mastering it isn’t that easy but worth spending time to learn this.
 I took 6 months to understand the process of creating pivot tables through VBA.
 You know what those 6 months have done wonders for me because I made so many mistakes while attempting to create the pivot table.

-But the actual thing is I have learned from my mistakes and now I am writing this article to show you how to create pivot tables from VBA Codes.
+But the actual thing is I have learned from my mistakes, and now I am writing this article to show you how to create pivot tables using code.

-To create a VBA pivot table it is important to have data.
-For this I have created some dummy data, you can download the workbook to follow with me with the same data.
+To create a pivot table, it is important to have data.
+For this, I have created some dummy data.
+You can download the workbook to follow with me with the same data.

 Step 1: Pivot Table is an object to reference the pivot table declare the variable as PivotTables.

 Sub PivotTable() Dim PTable As PivotTable End Sub

 Step 2: Before we create a pivot table first, we need to create a pivot cache to define the source of the data.